latha-17/Paris-Olympics-2024-Dashboard/README.md

-# Paris-Olympics-2024-Dashboard
+# Paris Olympic 2024 Dashboard 🏅

-Paris Olympics 2024 Dashboard in Power BI
+This Power BI dashboard visualizes key insights from the 2024 Paris Olympics, providing a detailed breakdown of medals, athletes, and country performances.
+The project highlights the power of data analytics in making sense of large-scale sports events.

 **Overview**
 This project features an interactive and detailed Power BI dashboard focusing on the Paris 2024 Olympics, held in August 2024.
 The dashboard provides insights into various aspects of the event, including medal tallies, athlete performances, country comparisons, and much more.